FREE SHIPPING on orders of $85 or more

 Another 31 words(2 lines of text) are included under the topic Early Klaus Notables in all our PDF Extended History products.

 German settlers were among the most common to come to North America between the mid-17th and mid-20th centuries.
 Poverty and religious persecution drove many Bavarians to make this long trek. tenant farmers were also enticed by the prospect of owning land.
 From east to west, these German immigrants populated the United States, settling in Pennsylvania, Texas, New York, Illinois, and California.
 Ontario and the prairie provinces of Canada also provided homes to many.
 Early settlers bearing the Klaus surname or a spelling variation of the name include:

-Klaus Settlers in the United States in the 18th Century
+Klaus Settlers in United States in the 18th Century

-Klaus Settlers in the United States in the 19th Century
+Klaus Settlers in United States in the 19th Century

 The Klaus Family Crest was acquired from the Houseofnames.com archives.
 The Klaus Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.